Implementing the Science and Innovation Strategy

 This seminar is supported by Axillium Research

 Government's Science and Innovation Strategy was released in mid-December and set out Government's long term strategy for science policy and commercialisation of research.
 This timely conference will bring together key policymakers with stakeholders central to the strategy's implementation to discuss the likely impact of the proposals and the challenges for putting policy into practice.

 Sessions focus on priorities for public spending on science and scientific infrastructure and follows the announcement, in the Autumn Statement, of £5.9 billion to be spent on new capital projects between 2016-21.
 Delegates will also discuss efforts to boost private investment in R&D and further steps Government can take to support business and university collaboration to increase the commercialisation of UK research, with discussion to be informed also by the recently released Hauser Review of Catapults Centres, which called for the extension of the Catapult network to 30 centres by 2030.
 Further sessions examine the impact that Government's focus on 'eight great technologies' has had so far and the next steps for developing these technologies in the UK.

-We are delighted that Amanda Brooks, Director of Innovation, Department for Business, Innovation and Skills and Will Searle, Director and Founder, Axillium Research has agreed to deliver keynote addresses at this seminar.
+We are delighted that Amanda Brooks, Director of Innovation, Department for Business, Innovation and Skills and Will Searle, Director and Founder, Axillium Research have agreed to deliver keynote addresses at this seminar.